ripred/Profiler/README.md

 ```
 /*
  * Profiler.ino
  *
  * Example Arduino sketch for the Arduino Profiler library
  *
+ * version 1.0 -  August 2023 ++trent m. wyatt
+ * version 1.1 - October 2023
+ *    added optional debug pin support
+ *
  */

 #include <Profiler.h>

+#define   DEBUG_LED   13

-// Example function that will be fully profiled
+// Example function that will be profiled including debug pin output:
+//
 void foo() {
-    profiler_t profiler;
+    profiler_t profiler(DEBUG_LED);

     delay(1000);
 }

 // Example function where only part of the code
 // will be profiled using a temporary scope
+//
 void bar() {
-    // this code will not be profiled. yes the code is pointless heh
+    // this code will not be profiled.
+    // yes the code is pointless heh
     for (int i=0; i < 10; i++) {
         delay(100);
     }

     // create a temporary scope just to contain the instantiation of a profiler_t
-    // object in order to time a few lines of code inside a larger section:
+    // object in order to time a smaller section of code inside a larger section
     {
-        profiler_t timing;
+        profiler_t profiler;

         delay(500);
     }